Visiting the Museum

 When you arrive

-A hand sanitiser dispenser is available at the entrance, please use this before entering the building.
+A hand sanitiser dispenser is available at the entrance, please use this on entering the building.

 During your visit

-Please follow government advice around social-distancing when you visit and follow the one-way route around the building.
+Please respect the needs of our visitors and staff by continuing to social-distance when you visit and follow the one-way route around the building.
 Any children in your group must be supervised at all times.
 A plan of the building with the one-way route is available below.

 Plan of building

-Please read the new signs providing guidance.
-Our staff and volunteers will be happy to help you adjust to the new way of visiting.
+Please read the signs providing guidance.
+Our staff and volunteers will be happy to help you during your visit.

 Our staff will greet you at a distance.
-Some may be wearing facemasks or visors and we have a new screen at the reception desk.
+We continue to have a screen at the reception desk.
+Please respect their need for social distancing.

 The toilets are open for use by museum visitors and you may notice an enhanced, more frequent cleaning regime.
 There is a hand sanitiser point adjacent to the toilets.